 Thirty years later the NAS was still going strong and it was decided that a new account of the county's archaeological record should be published.
 The book, The Archaeology of Northamptonshire was published 30 November 2004, with 200 pages and 125 illustrations (B&W and colour).
 It was edited by Martin Tingle with the period chapters written by a variety of authors:

 Martin Tingle: Archaeology in Northamptonshire

-By 2011 The Archaeology of Northamptonshire had almost sold out; only a handful of copies remained.
-However, that will not be the end of the life of this publication.
-The society will be making it available online, as a long-term resource for those researching the archaeology of the county.
+The Archaeology of Northamptonshire has sold out.
+However, that will not be the end of the life of this publication as the society will be making it available online, as a long-term resource for those researching the archaeology of the county.

 This is a purely electronic version of the newsletter to keep people up to date with events and news between printed publications.
 It is avaliable to download (eNASNews - Jan 2012, pdf 200Kb) and through our Facebook pages.

 Back Issues available: